Home

 Casey as in "The Mighty Casey at the bat."
 Can you find a kid today who has not heard of Mudville and the Mighty Casey?

-The famous the greats and the legendary baseball-heroes both real and fictional may be immortalized by story,song or only by memory but the neatest is "paint and picture" by Great American Baseballs
+The famous the greats and the legendary baseball heroes both real and fictional may be immortalized by story,song or only by memory but the neatest is "paint and picture" by Great American Baseballs

 We have the famous the near famous and even the most famous players all of which could cause a heated debate, argument or given the right circumstance a hearty good round of fisticuffs.

-Consider for a moment some of the pitchers baseball winners we could readily size up as being famous playing baseball for their ability to throw a baseball with phenomenal success.
+Consider for a moment some of the pitchers we could readily size up as being famous playing baseball for their ability to throw a baseball with phenomenal success.
 The early master twirlers of little baseball would include these two giants of the mound.

 Walter "Big Train" Johnson---- Denton True "CY" Young.